Terminal49/API/docs/In Depth Guides/5-event-timestamps.md

 ---

 # Event Timestamps
-Through the typical container lifecycle events occur across multiple timezones.
+Through the typical container lifecycle, events occur across multiple timezones.
 Wheverever you see a timestamp for some kind of transporation event, there should be a corresponding [IANA tz](https://www.iana.org/time-zones).

 Event timestamps are stored and returned in UTC.
 If you wish to present them in the local time you need to convert that UTC timestamp using the corresponding timezone.